-Such questions will help you find a good tenant while adhering to the Fair Housing Law.
+Such questions will help you find a good North Carolina tenant while adhering to the Fair Housing Laws.

-What are the civic penalties for Fair Housing Violations?
+What are the civic penalties for North Carolina Fair Housing Violations?

 What's more, these penalties are in addition to other fees such as attorney's fees and actual damages.